Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Interesting Facts about Costa Rica

 As one of the few democracies in South America, Costa Rica is an unusual country.
 The Costa Rican government makes a strong effort to protect its biodiversity.
-One of the interesting facts about Costa Rica is that it moves funds to pay for nature reserve management collected from a fuel tax, car stamp duty and energy fees.
+One of the interesting facts about Costa Rica is that it moves funds to pay for nature reserve management collected from a fuel tax, car stamp duty, and energy fees.
 Even landowners are paid to preserve old-growth forests.
-They’re also paid to plant new trees.
+They’re also paid to plant new trees – one of the good news stories in this part of the world.

 Setting for La Finca Rainforest Lodge